qir-alliance/pyqir/docs/index.md

-# Welcome to PyQIR's documentation!
+# Welcome to PyQIR's Documentation

 ## Introduction